GIVESocialMovement/moonlight/README.md

 Here are important notes:
 * Moonlight uses Heroku's Postgresql through Slick.
 This requires you to configure Slick correctly.
-* No concurrency.
-No lock.
-Moonlight can only have one worker.
-* Support retrying up to 3 times.
-Retry happens one hour later after a failure.
 * Use JSON to serialize/deserialize job's params.

 At [GIVE.asia](https://give.asia), we've built Moonlight because we wanted a delayed job framework for moderate load.